emrgnt-cmplxty/automata/README.md

 1. Clone the repository on your local machine.
 2. Navigate to the project directory.
+3. Install required dependencies by running `pip install -r requirements.txt`
-3. Run `python file1.py` to execute the main script.
+3. Run `python main.py` to execute the main script.